AravindHari/AravindHari/README.md

 <h1 align="center">Hey There 👋, I'm Aravind Harinarayanan</h1>
-<h3 align="center">I am presently a 3rd-year B.Tech Student in VIT, Vellore, passionate about Web Development and Machine Learning.
+<h3 align="center">I am presently a final year B.Tech Student in VIT, Vellore, passionate about Web Development and Machine Learning.
 Feel free to surf through all of my projects here!!</h3>

 - 🔭 I’m currently working on a **Laugh Detector game**